enyi-blackcoffee/airopay-loan-api-docs/README.md

 {
     "code": 401,
     "status": "Not Authorized",
-    "message": "You are not authorized to view, provide a valid jwtoken header with the request", "result": []
+    "message": "You are not authorized to view, provide a valid jwtoken value with the request header", "result": []
 }
 ```